 Are you interested in reading an American Expat Interview and know what an American in Cape Town likes best about the Mother City’s expat life?
 The expat interviews in my guide shall give you better insights into expat life in Cape Town.

 The start to the interview-series will be made by Connie, an American from Texas.
 Connie is a very involved and open-minded American who moved to Cape Town from London and she can compare the expat lifestyle in two of the world’s most favorite expat cities.
-She lived here as an accompanying spouse until 2012, and has since returned to the USA.
+She lived here as an accompanying spouse until 2012, and has since relocated to London/Uk and subsequently returned to the USA.

 When did you come here?
 In March 2009 with a tourist visa.
 As I stay less than 90 days, I did not go through the process of getting a visa.
 My husband stays here for a year though on a work permit.
 He is working as an IT specialist for an international company in Cape Town.